SQL Server Managed Backup to Microsoft Azure

 The log growth since last full database backup is equal to or larger than 1 GB.

 The maximum time interval of one week has passed since the last full database backup.

 The log chain is broken.
-SQL Server Managed Backup to Windows Azure periodically checks to see whether the log chain is intact by comparing the first and last LSNs of the backup files.
-If there is break in the log chain for any reason, SQL Server Managed Backup to Windows Azure schedules a full database backup.
+SQL Server Managed Backup to Microsoft Azure periodically checks to see whether the log chain is intact by comparing the first and last LSNs of the backup files.
+If there is break in the log chain for any reason, SQL Server Managed Backup to Microsoft Azure schedules a full database backup.
 The most common reason for log chain breaks is probably a backup command issued using Transact-SQL or through the Backup task in SQL Server Management Studio.
 Other common scenarios include accidental deletion of the backup log files, or accidental overwrites of backups.

 The transaction log space used is 5 MB or larger.

 The maximum time interval of 2 hours since the last log backup is reached.

 Any time the transaction log backup is lagging behind a full database backup.
 The goal is to keep the log chain ahead of full backup.

 When enabling backup you must set the retention period in days: The minimum is 1 day, and maximum is 30 days.